energetic-it/energetic-it.github.io/_posts/2018-08-19-microsoft-azure-site-recovery-kb-archive.md

 # Microsoft Azure Site Recovery Changes

 {: .box-note}
-Here I'll only highlight the changes that are odd of noteworthy:
+Here I'll only highlight the changes that are odd or noteworthy:

 There is no agent update from Update 29 to 30.
 Most of the changes are made server side.